ossf/wg-securing-software-repos/docs/principles-for-package-repository-security.md

 ## Taxonomy of Package Repositories

 Security capabilities will differ based on the services that the package repository offers.
-For instance, if the package repository has user accounts, the package repository will need to enforce authentication securely.
+For instance, if the package repository has user accounts, it will need to enforce authentication securely.
 In this section, we lay out the various relevant aspects of package repositories.

 Does the package repository ...

 ... have user accounts?
 - Yes: then you have to manage things like authentication and account recovery.
-For example: PyPI
+For example, PyPI
-- No: For example: {index, proxy, sum}.golang.org
+- No: for example, {index, proxy, sum}.golang.org

 ... accept built packages, do builds on behalf of users, or only host source code?
-- Accept built packages: then you have to provide a way to link packages back to source code and build instructions.
-For example: npm
+- Accept built packages: for example, npm
-- Builds on behalf of users: For example, Homebrew
+- Builds on behalf of users: for example, Homebrew
-- Only host source code: For example: {index, proxy, sum}.golang.org
+- Only host source code: for example, {index, proxy, sum}.golang.org

 ## Security Capabilities of Package Repositories

 We define 4 levels of security maturity:

 - Level 0 is defined as having very little security maturity.
 - Level 1 is defined as having basic security maturity, which includes supporting basic security features like multi-factor authentication (MFA) and allowing security researchers to report vulnerabilities.
 All package management ecosystems should be working towards at least this level.
 - Level 2 is defined as having moderate security, which includes actions like requiring MFA for critical packages and warning users of known security vulnerabilities.
 - Level 3 is defined as having advanced security, which includes actions like requiring MFA for all maintainers and supporting build provenance for packages.
 This level is more aspirational, especially for smaller package management ecosystems.

+These levels are split into four tracks enumerated in the below sections: Authentication, Authorization, General Capabilities, and CLI Tooling.
+All tracks may not apply to all package repositories, as detailed above.
+Having these tracks allows package repositories to assess their security across various dimensions.

 ### Authentication